Penguin-0/lil-games/README.md

-# lil-games: a collection of Lessons in Love minigames
+# lil-games: A collection of Lessons in Love minigames

 ## Minigames
 | Name | Description |